BioDWH2/BioDWH2/doc/setup.md

 With the BioDWH2 scheme imported and selected, click the cog icon again, select ```Copy to Project``` and confirm the overwrite.

 Now the automatic code formatting is using the BioDWH2 coding style.
 Formatting an open code file can be done either by the menu ```Code > Reformat Code``` or the shortcut ```Strg + Alt + L```.

-## Opening the maven project in IntelliJ IDEA

 ## Creating a new parser module